Common name: Astragalus

 There is good scientific support in humans for astragalus’s role in reducing fatigue, as there was one positive well controlled trial conducted on cancer patients (Chen et al., 2012).
 An additional well controlled trial demonstrated a significant improvement in the symptoms of seasonal allergic rhinitis (Matkovic et al., 2010).

 Safety: High, if observing contra indications.
-Astragalus is a very safe herb for most situations.
-It is suitable for young, old, pregnancy, or breastfeeding.
+Astragalus is a safe herb for most situations.
 However, astragalus is a potent immunomodulator, it activates the immune system and so likely will reduce the effectiveness of any immuno-suppressant drugs being taken.
 Traditionally, astragalus is not used in acute infections because it is thought to improve the health of the invading organism.

 Research on models

 Anti-tumour: A study found that extracts of astragalus exhibited anti-cancer activity using in vivo and ex vivo experimental models (Cho et al., 2007).